 So now we can officially say that I have more street cred than the average Joe.
 This is not a joke, this is not a made up story.
 I was shot in the back in my own country, and survived to tell the tale.

-You hear of horror stories about Brazil, the USA, Europe, the Middle East, and despite the conflicts being different, the root of the problem is still cruel and unfiltered violence towards millions of innocent people.
+You hear of horror stories about Brazil, the USA, Europe, the Middle East, and while the conflicts being different, the root of the problem is still cruel and unfiltered violence towards millions of innocent people.
 Despite these horrifying headlines, we can’t forget that there are happy endings, such as this one.

 The beginning of the new beginning